-Foundations for College Mathematics, Grade 11, College Preparation situations involving exponential growth; solve problems involving compound interest; solve financial problems connected with vehicle ownership; develop their ability to reason by collecting, analysing, and evaluating data involving one variable; connect probability and statistics; and will solve problems in geometry and trigonometry.
+Foundations for College Mathematics, Grade 11, College Preparation

+This course enables students to broaden their understanding of mathematics as a problem-solving tool in the real world.
+Students will extend their understanding of quadratic relations; investigate situations involving exponential growth; solve problems involving compound interest; solve financial problems connected with vehicle ownership; develop their ability to reason by collecting, analysing, and evaluating data involving one variable; connect probability and statistics; and will solve problems in geometry and trigonometry.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.